Twoody/portals/react/tests/rectangle-3/README.txt

-Implementing drag and drop for canvas rectangle;
-This example focuses on getting the drag and drop to work specifically
-	with mouse clicks;
-Touch has not been implemented yet:
-	touchend
-	touchmove
-	touchstart
+Focus is going to be on rectangle and canvas interactions;
+Focus is going to be on keydown and rectangle interactions, too;
+Focus is going to be on window resizing, and rectangle interactions, too;

 Status:
-	Working on mobile and with touches and online;
+	Working on mobile and with touches;
+	Working on computer with clicks;
+	Working on resize;
+	Working on keydowns;
+	**Working implies that the rectangle can no longer move from the view;
+	**Testing only done from devtools, not online/mobile;